 Back in the day, citric acid was first made from — no surprise — lemon juice 🍋!

 But over the past decade or so, fermentation of a black mold called Aspergillus niger, became the new route for its creation as it was deemed more efficient, in terms of both production and cost.
-According to recent research, this is the means for about 90% of citric acid production.
+This type of citric acid is often referred to as manufactured citric acid (MCA).
+According to recent research, MCA accounts for about 90% of citric acid production.

 Citric acid is found naturally in citrus fruits like lemons, limes, grapefruit and oranges.
 A vast majority of the citric acid that you see in packaged foods, however, is not from citrus fruit but instead manufactured in bulk through the process described above.
 It is actually pretty rare to find an organic citric acid, meaning that it is created from citrus fruit, and that’s because it is simply more costly.

 An allergy to citric acid isn't well documented.
 However, there have been reports of symptoms like joint pain & swelling as well as gastrointestinal discomfort after consuming manufactured citric acid.
 Reportedly, these symptoms were not seen after consuming citric acid from citrus fruits.
 The researchers on this small study could not causatively say that the manufactured citric acid was the reason for symptoms experienced, but did recommend that the relationship be further evaluated.

 Why did we choose to use Organic Citric Acid in our beverages?